medInria/medInria-public/README.md

 # medInria

-is a medical image visualisation and processing tool developed at Inria by the teams Epione, Athena, Parietal and Visages.
+is a medical image visualisation and processing tools developed at Inria by the Epione (ex-Asclepios), Athena, Parietal and Empenn (ex-Visages) teams.

 ### Deploying

 In order to ease compilation, medInria is a super-build project, based on CMake, which retrieves and compiles all the necessary dependencies as well as medInria.

-To compile everything, you can find the documentation here: [Compilation Guide](https://github.com/Florent2305/medInria-public/wiki/Quick-Dev-Guide).
+To compile everything, you can find the documentation in the [Compilation Guide](https://github.com/Florent2305/medInria-public/wiki/Quick-Dev-Guide).

 ### Contributing changes

-You are welcome to fork the project from github and make a contribution by sending us a pull request.
+You are welcome to fork the project from Github and make a contribution by sending us pull requests.

-You can also help us to track and correct bug by posting your issue on : [Github Issues](https://github.com/medInria/medInria-public/issues).
+You can also help us to track and correct bugs by posting your issues on [Github Issues](https://github.com/medInria/medInria-public/issues).

 Please read the [Contributing file](https://github.com/medInria/medInria-public/blob/master/CONTRIBUTING.md).